Bishop Kenny High School: Traditions

 Homecoming week signals a week of accessorizing the school uniform in a daily themed schedule, which may include "Western day", "College day", and "Color Your Class".

 Class colors are voted on by the student government and are traditionally: freshmen yellow, sophomores orange, juniors blue, seniors pink.
 Other traditions include athletic events with rivals The Bolles School and Episcopal School of Jacksonville.

 "Yearbook Presents" is a ticket-only event held during the final week of senior classes in which the Drumline appears, a teacher produced skit imitating the most popular seniors is performed, and a multimedia presentation of Senior memories is shown.

 Tuition

 Tuition to Bishop Kenny for the 2019–2020 school year is $8,020 for Catholic students and $12,900 for non-Catholic students.
-In addition, the cost for funding 2 Catholic student is $12,940 and for 3 or more Catholic students is $17,420.
+In addition, the cost for funding 2 Catholic students is $12,940, and the cost for funding 3 or more Catholic students is $17,420.
 There are also registration fees of $1,200 per academic year.